 “There has got to be a better way.
 Reading a few of the comments, I was surprised at how far down I had to scroll to see that someone is questioning feathers as an ingredient.
 Is this listed on the packages and if it were would people be so quick to buy into it?
 Yes, this is a popular brand, but as a pet blogger who deals with daily promotions from people in the pet food industry, I’ve become adept and digging through the BS to find the truth and still feeling misled.

-What has the processing done not only to the protein, but what chemicals are being added that are going to lead to long term health issues in our pets.
+What has the processing done to the protein?
+What chemicals are being added that are going to lead to long-term health issues in our pets?

 Other Responses to the Feather Meal

 Jessica from YouDidWhatWithYourWeiner.com is a fellow pet blogger and I respect her down to earth opinions on both dog care and blogging.
 She shared “I am not sure that the use of feathers themselves is a reason for alarm.
 They are broken down into the most basic amino acids which are the most basic building blocks for protein.

 The source and processing of the feathers is what is a concern for me.